-In Alberta, the four bridging courses offered at Bow Valley College are only one part of the entire process of becoming a Registered Pharmacy Technician.
+In Alberta, the four online bridging courses offered at Bow Valley College are only one part of the entire process of becoming a Registered Pharmacy Technician.

 The process is governed by the Alberta College of Pharmacists (ACP).
 Prior to registering for any bridging courses, students are responsible for determining their individual requirements and all steps that must be taken to become a Registered Pharmacy Technician.
 ACP requirements must be completed by December 31, 2015; please refer to the ACP website directly.

 For information related to the Evaluating and Qualifying Exams, refer to the PEBC website.

 All Pharmacy Technician Bridging courses will end December 2015.

 The Program of Studies includes the following four online courses: